incremental-design/app-stencils/CONTRIBUTE.md

 4. Add typescript to the package.

-   Before you can write Typescript code, you have to install Typescript. `cd` to `packages/shared/<name-of-package>` and run `lerna add --dev typescript`.
+   Before you can write Typescript code, you have to install Typescript.
+Run `lerna add --dev typescript --scope '@incremental.design/<name-of-package>'`.
 Lerna will add `typescript` to your `package.json`'s `devDependencies`, create a `node_modules` folder, and install the `typescript` package, and its dependencies, within it.

    ![`lerna add --dev typescript`](./.readme/lerna-add-typescript.gif)

 5. Stub out a typescript configuration file.

-   Run `npx tsc --init` inside the `packages/shared/<name-of-package>` directory.
+   `cd packages/shared/<name-of-package>` and then run `npx tsc --init`.
 This command will create a `tsconfig.json` file within it.

 6. Set the Typescript target and module to `esnext`.